Diggi-Loo Diggi-Ley

+Background

+Conception

-The song itself deals with the lead singer discovering a pair of golden shoes in the street one day.
+"Diggi-Loo Diggi-Ley" was composed by Torgny Söderberg with Swedish lyrics by Britt Lindeborg.
+It was produced by Anders Engberg and Torgny Söderberg.
+It is an upbeat 1980s-style dance song.
+It deals with the lead singer discovering a pair of golden shoes in the street one day.
 He puts them on and immediately feels like dancing in the street, entering a "magical world".
 Thus, he wishes for everyone to have a pair.
-The English translation, which the group sang in their winning reprise at the Contest, took much the same theme.

-Richard Herrey, lead singer of the band, performed at the Congratulations special in late 2005.
-In 2015, all three band members performed the track with a mixture of English and Swedish lyrics at Apollo theatre in Hammersmith, London as part of the BBC's Eurovision Song Contest's Greatest Hits concert to mark the contests 60th anniversary.
+In addition to the Swedish original version, Herreys recorded the song in English with lyrics by Per Herrey.